 Nike has got this Air Zoom technology that is based on an air compressed unit of tensile fibers.
 Every time when you press your foot on the midsole, these tensile fibers compress and the air gives quick bounce that helps you have that springing effect that is needed to dunk a hoop.

-Btw we have already compiled a Post Having Only basketball sneakers with best cushion.
+Btw we have already compiled a Post Having Only Cushioned BB sneakers.

 The upper material of Nike LeBron Soldier 11 is ballistic nylon mesh.
 This kind of mesh is known for maximum durability and abrasion resistance that you cannot expect from cheap quality mesh.
 The toe and sides of the shoe are made of synthetic leather.

 This was it about features, let us take a look at the drawbacks of this product.